Oh Kil-nam: Defection to North Korea and back

 Oh became involved in political activism against the South Korean government in the early 1980s.
 He was influenced in this by a number of famous South Korean leftists in Germany, including Song Du-yul and Yun Isang; they later suggested that he could help his motherland by working as an economist in North Korea.
 His activism also attracted the attention of North Korean government representatives, who further attempted to entice him to defect, claiming that his wife could receive free treatment for her hepatitis in Pyongyang.
 Over the objections of his wife, Oh took his family to North Korea, arriving on 8 December 1985.
-Instead of receiving the promised medical treatment, he and his wife were held at a military camp and forced to study the Juche ideology of Kim Il-sung, then employed making propaganda broadcasts to South Korea.
+Instead of receiving the promised medical treatment, he and his wife were held at a military camp and forced to study the Juche ideology of Kim Il Sung, then employed making propaganda broadcasts to South Korea.
 While there, he claims to have met South Korean abductees who were also employed making propaganda broadcasts, including two of the flight attendants from the Korean Air Lines YS-11 hijacking.

-Oh was later instructed to return to Germany to recruit other South Korean students to defect to North Korea; though he initially intended to follow through with his instructions, his wife argued fiercely with him, stating that he could not have such acts on his conscience.
-According to Oh, she told him to leave North Korea and "think of [her] and [their] daughters as being dead from a car accident".
+Oh was later instructed to return to Germany to recruit other South Korean students to defect to North Korea; though he initially intended to follow through with his instructions, his wife argued fiercely with him—according to Oh's own account—stating that he could not have such acts on his conscience.
+Oh claims his wife told him to leave North Korea and "think of [her] and [their] daughters as being dead from a car accident".
 On 21 November 1986, Oh arrived in Denmark, where he requested political asylum from the immigration officers at the airport.
 In 1987, North Korean representatives warned Oh that his family would face difficulties if he failed to return to the country.
 They were eventually imprisoned in the Yodok concentration camp.
 Oh received letters from his family in 1988, 1989, and 1991.
 Yun Isang gave Oh the final letter personally on 20 January 1991; it contained a letter from his wife, six photographs and tape-recorded messages from his daughters.
 The recorded messages informed Oh it was safe to return to North Korea, though Oh suspected this was a trap by the North Korean government.
 According to the Democracy Network Against the North Korean Gulag, Oh is the only person to have obtained such information about people interned in camps in the North.